 Day 12: Saturday 2 December, Luxor’s West Bank

 - Valley of the Queens (with a special opening of Nefertari’s tomb)

 - Lunch: Nur el-Qurna

 - Temple of Medinet Habu

-We take lunch once again on the roof terrace overlooking the Nile at the local restaurant, Africa, and then visit Medinet Habu, the best preserved of the great temples erected on the west bank by the New Kingdom rulers, in which they were venerated as manifestations of the god Amun on earth, and in which offerings were made to ensure their eternal life.
+After a local lunch in the garden of a restaurant nestled under trees at the western end of Amenhotep III’s ruined temple behind the Colossi of Memnon, we visit Medinet Habu, the best preserved of the great temples erected on the west bank by the New Kingdom rulers, in which they were venerated as manifestations of the god Amun on earth, and in which offerings were made to ensure their eternal life.
 This was the temple built by the Twentieth Dynasty pharaoh Rameses III (c.1184 – 1153 BC), whose palace remains we will also visit within the massive mudbrick outer enclosure wall of the temple.
 Among the many scenes carved in relief on the walls of this temple is the only recorded pharaonic sea battle – against the so-called ‘Sea Peoples’.
-(Overnight Luxor) BL

 Dahabiya Cruise - 4 nights